Wafer Level MEMS Test

 Micro Electro Mechanical Systems are chips that combine electrical and mechanical properties.
 These devices are used in our daily lives in a variety of ways.
 The constant demand for miniaturization, lightweight and cost effective solutions is driving the development of MEMS into multiple technical fields.
 In many cases, this technology is used for sensing a mechanical stimulus and converts it into electrical signals.
 The reverse transformation is done by applying an electrical signal to force a mechanical motion.

 A completely stable environment is essential for testing MEMS on wafer level.
 Integration of additional optical measurement equipment is required to analyze the motion of the stimulated mechanical part of the MEMS.
 This can be dynamic in-plane and out-of-plane movements, but also very detailed topography measurements.
 For automated testing of entire wafers, this motion analysis system needs to work together with the alignment optics of the probe station.
-Testing MEMS at elevated temperatures is part of many test scenarios, but it is challenging because heat waves affect optical measurements.
+Testing MEMS at elevated temperatures is part of many test scenarios, but it is challenging because heat waves affecting optical measurements.

 Suitable MEMS test probe stations are also available in a manual version.